phasTrak/AutoRegister/README.md

 ## License

-AutoRegisterInject is MIT licensed.
+AutoRegister is MIT licensed.
 Do with it what you please under the terms of MIT.

 [View License](LICENSE.md)